 Even though it was Christopher Columbus who discovered the American continent, he had no role in naming the land.
-In fact he thought the place he had discovered was India, as that was his goal.
+He thought the place he had discovered was India, as that was his goal.
 In a bizarre turn of events, America was named after the Italian traveler Amerigo Vespucci by two cartographers, possibly due to ignorance of Columbus’ achievements.

-Lately there have also arisen the claim that America might have been named after Richard Amerike, a wealthy merchant from Bristol.
+Lately, there has also arisen the claim that America might have been named after Richard Amerike, a wealthy merchant from England.
 It is claimed that a group of Bristol merchants had discovered the continent before Columbus and decided to name it after their major sponsor.

 For the patriots and history enthusiasts, the following books may satisfy the thirst for knowledge of the Etymology and history of America’s name.

 A little history of America is a fast read that starts with the two halves of the world coming together to the rise of America.
 It takes its readers through a journey of the formation and rise of America – how the land of diverse cultures and ethnicity gathered under the banner of freedom to become a single country, and what inspired them to rise and become the superpower in later years.

 Amerigo was the Italian traveler on whose name the current superpower, America, was named back then.
 The author Felipe Fernandez-Armesto narrates the individual histories of the parts comprising America, whose amalgam resulted in a large and powerful country.
 He describes the colonial America and America of the times of independence, leading to the building of a nation.
 The historian, Felipe, deals with all the subjects regarding culture civilization and politics, leading to the dawn of independence.